pragun-ananda/anubis/README.md

 # Aqueduct

-A simple multithreaded TCP/IP server built following an assignment in my CS 4457: Computer Networking course.
+A simple multithreaded TCP/IP server built in C